Nicene Creed: Indulgence

-In the Roman Catholic Church, to obtain the plenary indulgence once a day, it is necessary to visit a church or oratory to which the indulgence is attached and the recitation of the Sunday prayers, Creed and Hail Mary.
+In the Catholic Church, to obtain the plenary indulgence once a day, it is necessary to visit a church or oratory to which the indulgence is attached and the recitation of the Sunday prayers, the Creed and the Hail Mary.

 Recitation of the Apostles' Creed or the Nicene-Constantinopolitan Creed is required to obtain a partial indulgence.

 English translations

 The version found in the 1662 Book of Common Prayer is still commonly used by some English speakers, but more modern translations are now more common.
 The International Consultation on English Texts (later known as English Language Liturgical Consultation (ELLC)) published an English translation of the Nicene Creed, first in 1970 and then in successive revisions in 1971 and 1975.
 Several churches adopted these texts.

-The Roman Catholic Church in the United States adopted the 1971 version in 1973.
+The Catholic Church in the United States adopted the 1971 version in 1973.
 The Catholic Church in other English-speaking countries adopted the 1975 version in 1975.
 They continued to use them until 2011, when they were replaced with the version in the Roman Missal third edition.
-The 1975 version was included in the 1979 Episcopal Church (United States) Book of Common Prayer, but with one variation: in the line "For us men and for our salvation", it omitted the word "men".
+The 1975 version was included in the 1979 Episcopal Church (United States) Book of Common Prayer, but in the line "For us men and for our salvation", it omitted the word "men".